 There is generally an incentive to settle, however as taking a case is both expensive and time consuming.
 If a settlement cannot be reached, the wrongful death lawyers at Bonilla Law Firm are experienced in litigation and negotiations to help recover compensation for a victim’s family.

 Filing a wrongful death lawsuit in Texas can be a time-consuming and complicated task, which a grieving family should not have to concern themselves about.
-Experienced Austin wrongful death lawyers that have handled wrongful death claims can guide you while advocating for you in every step of the litigation process.
+Experienced lawyers that have handled wrongful death claims can guide you while advocating for you in every step of the litigation process.
 The claims process will go much more smoothly and as problem free as possible.
 Retaining legal services will also guarantee that every avenue of compensation that you and your loved ones deserve will be exhausted.

 Our highly qualified wrongful death attorneys have helped many families in Austin and elsewhere in Texas, pursue compensation and justice after losing a loved one in a fatal car accident caused by someone else’s negligence.
 We can help you pursue compensation for medical expenses to help the recovery process during this difficult time.
 Our law firm has a track record of handling wrongful death cases involving auto accidents, slip and fall cases, medical malpractice truck accidents and additional personal injury cases that resulted in a wrongful death case.
 We offer free, no obligation case evaluations where we can provide initial general information.